mohammad-oghli/OpenVINO-API/readme.md

 This implementation in its initial phase and still need alot of work.

+Check this [demo](https://youtu.be/-VdZlzWaJvA) for more info about the project.
 ____________________________________

 Please support me by forking and starring the repository.